Six Tips for Transitioning Your Loved One into Dementia Care

 You’ve thought about it, talked about it, and very likely, worried about it.
 Now the day is drawing near for your spouse, parent or other loved one to move into the dementia care community you’ve chosen.
 While there are important and positive reasons to make this life change, it is a significant one that can be emotional for all involved.
-In working with individuals and families on this situation over the years, I have found that a number of steps can help in easing the transition:
+A number of steps can help in easing the transition:

 Here’s an exercise you can try with your loved one.
 Ask them to write down the five things they need to live well with dementia and then consider these as you plan.
 For instance, if your loved one writes “being with my dog,” then you know to search for a community that accepts pets.
 Remember this wise adage from someone living with dementia: “Nothing about me without me.”